FlorianFreudiger/Linked-Malloc/README.md

 to cover child processes using a different working directory.

 ## Future possible improvements
+- Instead of a global lock, only lock the affected previous, current and next blocks
 - Keep track of the largest previous gap and of the chain-end to skip iteration for larger sizes
 - Keep buffer between chain and program break to avoid calling sbrk on every malloc or free of the last element
 - Consolidate gaps between blocks when realloc is resizing in place